 This course is designed to introduce teacher candidates to the methods of teaching and learning social science in the elementary classroom.
 Candidates will demonstrate competency in curriculum development and instructional planning of integrated social science content that effectively meets the needs of diverse learners.
 Candidates will also exhibit instructional delivery techniques that focus on critical thinking, problem solving, and performance as well as assessment strategies appropriate to various developmental levels and cultural backgrounds.
-Prerequisites: EDU 401, 409, 429, 458, and 461.
-Concurrent enrollment: EDU 350, EDU 420, 430, 442, and 462.
+Prerequisites: EDU 401, 409, 429, 458, 461.
+Concurrent enrollment: EDU 350, 420, 430, 442, 462.
 Each semester.

-EDU 451 METHODS OF TEACHING PHYSICAL EDUCATION (K-12) (3) Physical Education candidates develop knowledge and skills for planning implementing and evaluating on knowledge skills related to effective instructional strategies, efficient management and organizational principals, and motivational techniques specific to teaching physical education.
+EDU 451 METHODS OF TEACHING PHYSICAL EDUCATION (K-12) (3)

+Physical Education candidates develop knowledge and skills for planning, implementing and evaluating appropriate effective physical education progressions and programs for grades K-12.
+The course will focus on knowledge skills related to effective instructional strategies, efficient management and organizational principals, and motivational techniques specific to teaching physical education.
 Does not count toward a major in Physical Education.
-A 48 hour eight-week field experience is a course requirement.
+A 48-hour eight-week field experience is a course requirement.
 This course should be taken during the semester preceding student teaching.
 Prerequisite: Admission to the Teacher Education Program.
 Fall, annually.